Funding AI for Good: A Call for Meaningful Engagement: Findings

 \subsection{Eligibility Criteria and Team Composition}

 Funding programs in our corpus commonly viewed interdisciplinary collaborations as valuable for achieving the aims of AI4SG.
 However, some funding calls had requirements that were biased towards (and could only be realistically met by) teams with existing AI capacities (Section~\ref{sec:finding-431}).
 Funding calls also differed in how they scaffolded involvement of different stakeholders, as well as who was seen as a ``domain expert'' (e.g., those with scholarly knowledge versus lived experiences).
-Overall, we observed that many funding documents that encouraged involvement of community stakeholders centered around consultative modes of participation and during later AI project stages (i.e., implementation phase) (c.f.~\cite{delgado_participatory_2023}) (Section~\ref{sec:finding-431}).
-In Section~\ref{sec:finding-432}, we spotlight a few funding documents that went beyond the consultative mode and encourage community ownership.
+Overall, we observed that many funding documents that encouraged involvement of community stakeholders centered around consultative (rather than inclusive, collaborative, or ownership~\cite{delgado_participatory_2023}) modes of participation and only during later AI project stages (i.e., implementation phase) (Section~\ref{sec:finding-431}).
+In Section~\ref{sec:finding-432}, we spotlight a few funding documents that went beyond the consultative mode and encouraged community ownership.